rolandwalker/unicode-fonts/README.markdown

 ## Startup Speed

-The default options favor correctness and completeness over speed, and can add **many seconds** to startup time in GUI mode.
-Note that when possible a font cache is kept between sessions, so try starting Emacs a second time to see the true startup cost.
-To further increase startup speed, enter the customization interface and
+The default options favor correctness and completeness over speed, and can add many seconds to initial startup time in GUI mode.

-1. Remove fonts from `unicode-fonts-block-font-mapping` which are not present on your system.
+However, when possible a font cache is kept between sessions.
+If you have [persistent-soft.el](http://github.com/rolandwalker/persistent-soft) installed, **when you start Emacs the second time, the startup cost should be negligible**.

-2. Disable blocks in `unicode-fonts-block-font-mapping` which you are not interested in displaying.
+The disk cache will be rebuilt during Emacs startup whenever a font is added or removed, or any relevant configuration variables are changed.
+To increase the speed of occasionally building the disk cache, you may use the customization interface to remove fonts from `unicode-fonts-block-font-mapping` which are not present on your system.

 ## Unmapped Blocks